sarnold/pyserv/README.rst

 .. note:: After installing in dev mode, use the environment created by
           Tox just like any other Python virtual environment.
-The dev install mode of Pip allows you to edit the script and run it again while inside the virtual environment.
+The dev install mode of Pip allows you to edit the code and run it again while inside the virtual environment.
 By default Tox environments are created under ``.tox/`` and named after the env argument (eg, py).